jalvarez212/starlights/README.md

 Layer of stars with random position:	Ready for Review ✅

-Desktop: drag/trackball controller:	In Progress 🚧
+Desktop: drag/trackball controller:	On Hold 🛑

-Mobile: drag/trackball controller:	In Progress 🚧
+Mobile: drag/trackball controller:	On Hold 🛑

 Layer of stars with specific position: 	Ready for Review ✅